Vyral/base-template/_posts/2022-01-19-how-to-buy-a-house-with-no-money-down.md

 tags:
   - Home Buyer Tips
   - Real Estate
-excerpt: Here’s how you can buy a house while putting zero money down.
+excerpt: This is how you can put zero money down when buying a house.
 enclosure:
 pullquote:
 enclosure_type: video/mp4